percula/planter_docs/content/en/docs/garden/zoom-and-move/index.md

 weight: 101
 url: "garden/zoom-and-move"
 ---
-Planning a large garden that looks itty bitty on your screen?
+Planning a large garden that looks tiny on your screen?
 Zoom in and move around to focus on different areas in your garden.

 #### Zoom on mobile